afni/afni/doc/SphinxDocs/FATCAT/Tracking.rst

 The outputs can be viewed variously and interactively in AFNI and SUMA (such as for volume, tract, and dset files).
-Additionally, matrices of properties can be viewed and saved from the commandline with some ``fat_*.py`` functions.
+Additionally, matrices of properties can be viewed and saved from the command line with some ``fat_*.py`` functions.
 Finally, outputs can be used for quantitative comparison and statistical modeling-- one method for doing the latter exists using G. Chen's 3dMVM (see below for some description, and the FATMVM demo introduced :ref:`DEMO_Definitions`).

+.. _Tract_Out:

 Outputs common to all modes
 ===========================